Category:

 But meeting the legal requirements is insufficient to actually be a franchisor.

-It’s always surprising when even large, well-established, international companies begin the franchising process at the end — the development of their legal agreements.
+It’s always surprising when even large, well-established, international companies begin the franchising process at the end — development of their legal agreements.
 Presented with a lengthy questionnaire by their legal counsel, they are asked to provide information necessary to prepare franchise agreements and disclosure documents.
-The problem, though, is that the questions are often their only guide to how their franchise system should be structured.
-Without the benefit of evaluating business alternatives, conducting research, and fully exploring the strategic considerations, the franchise system ends up operating as merely a legal vehicle for expansion rather than what it truly should be, a business structure for expansion.
+The problem, though, is that those questions then become their only guide to how their franchise system should be structured.

-Your Threshold Analysis should occur before you invest in the design of your franchise system; before you have your legal counsel prepare the necessary disclosure documents and legal agreements; and before you invest in developing your franchise recruitment material.
+Conducting a proper Threshold Analysis before making the decision to develop any franchise system is the prudent first business step.
+Your Threshold Analysis (also referred to as a Feasibility Analysis) should occur before you invest in the design of your franchise system; before you have your legal counsel prepare the necessary disclosure documents and legal agreements; and before you invest in developing your franchise recruitment material.

 • The business you want to franchise is only a concept and has not yet commenced operations;